spectrocloud/librarium/content/docs/00-release-notes.md

 * Palette leverages AWS Key Management Service (KMS) to provide envelope [encryption](/clusters/new-clusters/eks#eksclustersecretsencryption) of Kubernetes Secrets stored in Amazon Elastic Kubernetes Service (EKS) clusters.

-* Palette covers a long list of [parameters](https://github.com/kubernetes-sigs/aws-ebs-csi-driver#createvolume-parameters) and customization capabilities for the[csi-aws-1.0.0](/integrations/aws-ebs#parametersupportcsi-aws-1.0.0packmanifest) pack manifest.
+* Palette covers a long list of [parameters](https://github.com/kubernetes-sigs/aws-ebs-csi-driver#createvolume-parameters) and customization capabilities for the [csi-aws-1.0.0](/integrations/aws-ebs#parametersupportcsi-aws-1.0.0packmanifest) pack manifest.

 **Enhancement:**

-* Palette allows reconciliation of CSI layer Storageclass for managed clusters of Amazon Elastic Kubernetes Service (EKS).
+* Palette allows reconciliation of the CSI layer Storageclass for managed clusters of Amazon Elastic Kubernetes Service (EKS).

 **Bug Fixes**

-* We request our users to add the `ec2:ReplaceRoute` permission to the [AWS](/clusters/new-clusters/aws#awscloudaccountpermissions) and [EKS-AWS](/clusters/new-clusters/eks#awscloudaccountpermissions) cloud account Controller Policy to replace an existing route within a route table in a Virtual Private Cloud to smoothen the cluster deletion process.
+* We request our users to add the `ec2:ReplaceRoute` permission to the [AWS](/clusters/new-clusters/aws#awscloudaccountpermissions) and [EKS-AWS](/clusters/new-clusters/eks#awscloudaccountpermissions) cloud account Controller Policy to replace an existing route, within a route table in a Virtual Private Cloud, to smoothen the cluster deletion process.

 # April 26, 2022 - Release 2.5.0